Livio Berruti: Awards

 On 7 May 2015, in the presence of the President of Italian National Olympic Committee (CONI), Giovanni Malagò, was inaugurated in the Olympic Park of the Foro Italico in Rome, along Viale delle Olimpiadi, the Walk of Fame of Italian sport, consisting of 100 tiles that chronologically report names of the most representative athletes in the history of Italian sport.
-On each tile are the name of the sportsman, the sport in which he distinguished himself and the symbol of CONI.
+On each tile is the name of the sportsman, the sport in which he distinguished himself and the symbol of CONI.
 One of these tiles is dedicated to Livio Berruti.